 Teachers can easily determine each student’s instructional reading levels in both English and Spanish using Benchmark Passages and Running Records.
 These leveled passages can be used as part of our three-part assessment process that begins with students reading a passage aloud, which the teacher scores with the accompanying running record.
 Retelling Rubrics and Comprehension Quick Check Quizzes complete the process and provide details about the student’s understanding and comprehension.

 Using the data from these assessments, the teacher can place students into similar-ability groups and provide developmentally appropriate books for each group to read.
-This guided reading allows students of both languages to practice reading at their individual instructional levels.
-Raz-Plus offers more than 1,000 leveled books in both English and Spanish that teachers can utilize for small-group guided reading instruction in both languages.
+This allows students of both languages to practice reading at their individual instructional levels.
+Raz-Plus offers more than 1,000 leveled books in both English and Spanish that teachers can utilize for small-group reading instruction in both languages.
 Using Raz-Plus, the teacher can select leveled books based on language, theme, skill and/or level.
 The range of fiction and nonfiction text types ensure that teachers can find topics that appeal to their students while building their literacy skills in both Spanish and English.
 Once a book is selected, the teacher can print a copy of each book for each student, assign the book digitally for the student to read on a digital device, or both.
-The English Guided Reading Lesson Plan accompanying each leveled book provides a comprehensive plan for targeting a specific reading strategy and leading students through instruction, which can be used to support instruction for both languages.
+The English Lesson Plan accompanying each leveled book provides a comprehensive plan for targeting a specific reading strategy and leading students through instruction, which can be used to support instruction for both languages.

 The Spanish and English book collections are also accompanied by other resources that promote biliteracy.

 - Practice Sheets and Graphic Organizers support comprehension and other foundational literacy skills.
 The Spanish language skill practice parallels English skill practice when appropriate or provides authentic, language-appropriate practice.